Are Smart Cameras Important Products Under the CRA?

 SMART CAMERA CRA TIMELINE

-11 Sep 2026 ─── Vulnerability reporting obligations begin
+11 Sep 2026 --- Vulnerability reporting obligations begin

-(24h active exploitation reporting to ENISA)
+(24h reporting to the coordinator CSIRT and ENISA)

-11 Dec 2027 ─── Full CRA compliance required
+11 Dec 2027 --- Full CRA compliance required

 (All essential requirements, conformity assessment,